fenton1000/mf-portfolio-one-mmk/README.md

 * Contains four distinct sections, one for each of the four areas of business competency, these being GARDEN, FLAT-PACK ASSEMBLY, PRESSURE WASHING AND CLEANING and INTERIOR PAINTING AND DECORATING.

-* Each section contains a paragraph oulining the services provided.
+* Each section contains a paragraph outlining the services provided.

 ![alt text](documents/what-we-do.png "what we do")